MSTecs/Azure-DevDays/Module 1/Lab-1.md

 5. On the Success dialog box, select OK

-###Task 3: Migrate the on-premises SQL database to Azure
+##Task 3: Migrate the on-premises SQL database to Azure
-In this task, you will migrate the AdventureWorks database from on-premises (Lab VM) into Azure SQL Database
+In this task, you are going to create the AdventureTest database and migrate it from on-premises (Lab VM) into Azure SQL Database

 1. On Azure Portal, From the Left menu, go to Virtual Machines.